CQX96/CQX96-Linux/Documentation/core-api/index.rst

 Concurrency primitives
 ======================

-How Linux keeps everything from happening at the same time.
+How CQX96 keeps everything from happening at the same time.
 See Documentation/locking/index.rst for more related documentation.

 .. toctree::